 Your completed visa application

-If you have any questions about your visa requirements, please email Jung A Seo (junga.seo@utah.edu) directly.
+If you have any questions about your visa requirements, please email our Immigration & Visa Specialist, Jung A Seo (junga.seo@utah.edu), directly.

-We also recommend that you bring a notebook with you to take notes as we will be providing lots of important information to ensure a successful transition to your life in Korea and at the Utah Asia Campus.
+We also recommend that you bring a notebook and pen with you to take notes as we will be providing lots of important information to ensure a successful transition to your life in Korea and at the Utah Asia Campus.
+We will provide a folder with resources about UAC, the orientation schedule, and local information.

 You are always welcome and encouraged to meet with the International Programs Coordinator (katie.wells@utah.edu) or the Immigration Specialist JungA Seo (junga.seo@utah.edu) to discuss any questions or concerns that you may have, especially regarding immigration.
 To make an appointment, please send an email to Katie or Jung A with your available dates/times to meet.